 Orsag was hitting .328 when he stepped in to face Scott Ruskin in his first at-bat of the night.

-Ruskin was a left-hander who wasn't overpowering, but was very smart and could locate
+Ruskin was a left-hander who wasn't overpowering, but very smart and could baffle hitters

 The only thing worse than that, is the "Golden Sombrero", a four-strikeout game which